 Our corporate offices are located at 6101 Condor Drive, Moorpark, California 93021, in a 142,000 square foot leased facility.
-This location, along with an adjacent property located at 5898 Condor Drive, Moorpark, California 93021, house our primary mortgage banking and investment management operations as well as our administrative offices.
+This location, along with an adjacent property located at 5898 Condor Drive, Moorpark, California 93021, houses our primary mortgage banking and investment management operations as well as our administrative offices.

-We lease eleven additional locations throughout the country generally housing loan production and servicing activities.
-Our consumer direct lending business occupies 36,000 square feet in Pasadena, CA. Our call center operations and loan processing occupies 116,000 square feet in Fort Worth, TX, and 30,000 square feet in Sacramento, CA. We have six branches located in Eagan, MN, Henderson, NV, Honolulu, HI, Kansas City, MO, Seattle, WA and Alpharetta, GA devoted to loan production.
+We lease twelve additional locations throughout the country generally housing loan production and servicing activities.
+Our consumer direct lending business occupies 36,000 square feet in Pasadena, CA. Our call center operations, which support our loan servicing and loan processing activities, occupy 116,000 square feet in Fort Worth, TX, and 30,000 square feet in Sacramento, CA. We have six loan production branches located in Eagan, MN, Henderson, NV, Honolulu, HI, Kansas City, MO, Seattle, WA and Alpharetta, GA.
 Our new commercial real estate finance business is housed in a leased facility in Irvine, CA, and we lease 20,000 square feet in Tampa, FL devoted to our correspondent production business.
+In the fourth quarter of 2015, the majority of our information technology division relocated to a 50,000 square foot leased facility in Agoura Hills, CA.